noahpaige/lsp-clocks-v2/docs/display-config-system-implementation-plan.md

 - Unload release: use `navigator.sendBeacon` in `beforeunload` to release locks best-effort
 - Missed beats: if a refresh is missed/throttled, treat as expired; notify user and attempt reacquire
 - Single-tab refresh per user: use `BroadcastChannel` so only one tab per session refreshes a given lock
-- Always protect with versions: proceed on save; version conflict detection guards against data loss
+- Always protect with last-modified timestamps: proceed on save; `lastModifiedAt`-based conflict detection guards against data loss

 These measures are more impactful than moving the heartbeat to a Web Worker (which can still be throttled in background tabs) and keep complexity low while maintaining resilience.